 IFRS 13 does not affect which items are required to be fair-valued, but clarifies the definition of fair value and provides related guidance and enhanced disclosures about fair value measurements.
-It is applicable for annual periods beginning on or after 1 January 2013.
-The Group's management have yet to assess the impact of this new standard.
+There has been no impact on the Group as a result of the adoption of this standard.